Financial-Times/origami-website/_specification-v1/components.md

 TODO: configuration, CI, compatibility with build service, scripts, automated tests

-## Component lifecycle
+## Component Lifecycle

-### Releasing
+### Component Release

 The first released version of a component **must** be `v1.0.0`.
 Versions lower than 1 are subject to different semver parsing logic, which is a nuance best avoided.

 To ensure subsequent releases don't affect the current users of a component:

-- Follow our guidelines on [deprecating component features](#deprecation-of-a-component-feature), making sure deprecated features still work.
+- Follow our guidelines on [deprecating component features](#component-feature-deprecation), making sure deprecated features still work.
 If an interface wasn't intended for public use but wasn't made private, removal will have to follow the same deprecation process as explicitly public code.
 - Don’t make a major release until all or most dependants have removed deprecated features.
 - When updating a dependency to the latest minor release, make a minor release.
 - When updating a dependency to the latest major release, make sure the semver range includes the previous major release (_e.g. `>=1.2.3 <3`_).
 If not, a major release is necessary.
 - When adding a new dependency, make a major release as it may break existing bundles.
 - When using a new browser API which requires support from the Polyfill service (added in the features list of the `origami.json`), make a major release.

-### Release Notice
+### Component Release Notice

 When new versions of components are released, updates **may** be needed to other components and products that consume the component.
 The following notification rules apply: